Website & Event Policies

-3. Online Information Gathering and Purposes for Processing
+3. Information We Collect and Purposes for Processing

 Collection of IP addresses: When visiting any Internet site your unique address, called an “IP address,” is recorded.
 The amount of information about users made available from their IP addresses varies greatly, for instance depending on how they are connected to the Internet.
 INTA does not release any information about the collection of this address to any third parties.

-Survey Information: Occasionally, INTA conducts surveys to assist us in our strategic planning and development of our benefits and services.
+Survey Information: Occasionally, INTA conducts surveys to assist in our strategic planning and development of our benefits and Services.
 We may appoint third parties to do this on our behalf.
-Survey responses will only be shared with third parties, including the membership at large, in aggregate.
+Survey responses will only be shared with third parties, which may include the membership at large, on an aggregate basis.
 (E.g. 40% of INTA’s members have been practicing trademark law for over 10 years.)

-Communications with INTA: If you contact us with a complaint or query, we may keep a record of any phone number or email address used to get in touch with us as well as the correspondence and the period of time it took for us to deal with a query or any request you had.
+Communications with INTA: If you contact us with a complaint or query, we may keep a record of the phone number or email address used to get in touch with us as well as the correspondence and the period of time to handle the query or request.

 Website Usage Information: INTA also collects and archives technical website information about how visitors interact with our Site.
 This may include Site statistics such as:

 - The number of visitors to our Site;

 - How long our visitors spend on our Site and how they navigate our pages;

 - How visitors interact with the search functionality on our Site;

 - What browsers our visitors use and what country they are located in; and